Polymer/old-docs-site/app/2.0/docs/devguide/gesture-events.md

 For a complete list of `touch-action` keywords, see [`touch-action` on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action).

-You must call `setTouchAction` *immediately after adding the event listener.*
+You can call `setTouchAction` any time **after adding the event listener**.
+The change won't affect any gestures that are currently in progress when `setTouchAction` is called.

 When native gesture handling is enabled, Polymer gesture events may be fired, depending on the behavior of the browser.
 When gesture events are fired, the listeners are called before the native browser handling.
 You can prevent the native browser handling by calling `preventDefault` on the event.